Applying to Professional Schools

 - quick links to official sites for various health professions

 - national student feedback on various aspects of the application process and related issues.
-However, some of this needs to be taken with a “grain of salt."
-If you have questions, contact Dr. Kirchhof-Glazier
+However, some of this needs to be taken with a HUGE “grain of salt."
+If you have questions or concerns about anything, contact Dr. Kirchhof-Glazier

 Keep our office informed.
 We are here to help you, but we need your help as well.
 As two important reminders, please be sure to: